— Feature Article —

 Let me declare my political bias: I am a liberal Democrat.
 Many of those with alternative philosophies might disagree with us bleeding-heart, throw-money-at-the-problem tree-huggers about the level of responsibility the U.S. government should shoulder in helping its citizens who cannot help themselves.
 We might disagree on the propriety of programs like Social Security and national health care.
 But hear me now and listen to me later (— thanks to Franz): President Obama’s stimulus package, including TCNs, does not fall into that category.
 If this program fails, through congressional sabotage or derailment or boycotts, we’ll see the mass conversion of millions of self-supporting citizens into millions who want to be self-supporting but have no means.

-Socialism is also, in effect, a one-party system of government.
-Socialism is the former Union of Soviet Socialist Republics (USSR), the Socialist Republic of Vietnam, or the Great Socialist People’s Libyan Arab Jamahiriya.
+Som is also, in effect, a one-party system of government.
+Som is the former Union of Soviet Sot Republics (USSR), the Sot Republic of Vietnam, or the Great Sot People’s Libyan Arab Jamahiriya.
 Obama’s emergency policy could conceivably be characterized as having aspects of social democracy, but even that analogy is weak.
 It is temporary, and it is an urgently necessary solution to the crisis at hand.
 Problems like large deficits and excess liquidity due to falling interest rates must assume a lower priority — temporarily.

 “When you have a fire in the house, you first need to put out the fire and then see how you can evacuate the excess water.
 So that’s exactly the situation we’re in.”